Football GPS Tracker - How Football Teams Use GPS to Improve Their Performance

 With PitcheroGPS, you can easily see stats for types of exercise.
 Standing, walking, jogging or sprinting, plus how long for each.

 How productive has training been?
-Did players get their heart rate going enough?
-Was there too little high speed running?
+Did players heart rates increase?
+How many bursts of high speed running?

 You may be surprised how much of a training session is spent stand still or walking!